nodejs/node/doc/api/repl.markdown

       callback(null, result);
     }

+On tab completion - `eval` will be called with `.scope` as an input string.
+It is expected to return an array of scope names to be used for the auto-completion.

 Multiple REPLs may be started against the same running instance of io.js.
 Each will share the same global object but will have unique I/O.